HOW TO DO BUSINESS WITH RTA

 RTA is dedicated to ensuring full, open competition and that all vendors are given an equal opportunity to participate.
 The Purchasing Department is responsible for the procurement of equipment, bus parts inventory and supplies as well as all professional and technical services.

-Depending on the type of project, RTA will develop an Invitation for Bid (IFB), Request for Proposal (RFP), Request for Quotations (RFQ) or Statement of Qualifications (SOQ).
+Depending on the type of project, RTA will develop an Invitation for Bids (IFB), Request for Proposals (RFP), Request for Quotations (RFQ) or Statement of Qualifications (SOQ).

 IFBs are used when there is a clear understanding of the project requirements, scope of work and/or technical specifications and the criteria for award is based solely on price.
-IFBs are publicly opened at the time and location stated in the bid document.
-Each bidder's name and the total amount bid are announced.
-Anyone wishing to attend a bid opening may do so, however, attendance is not necessary to be eligible for contract award.
+IFB results will be posted and made available to the public through PlanetBids.
+Each bidder's name and the total amount bid will be posted.
 Award is made to the lowest, responsive and responsible bidder.

 RFPs are used when the specific requirements and/or technical specifications of a project are unclear and evaluation criterion in addition to pricing is needed.
 RFPs are evaluated by an evaluation committee based upon the evaluation criterion identified in the RFP.
 Award is made to the vendor whose proposal is determined to be the most advantageous to the Agency.